-KRS 121.180(3)(a)(2)
+KRS 121.180(6)(c)

 The term "aggregate" is used in this guide to indicate when a committee has to itemize a contribution.
-Once a single contributor's total contributions exceed more than \$100 per election, the committee is required to itemize that contribution by providing the required contributor information on the report.
+Once a single contributor's total contributions exceed more than \$100 per election, the PAC is required to itemize that contribution by providing the required contributor information on the report.